GoogleChromeLabs/sw-precache/GettingStarted.md

 Some static web apps consist entirely of an App Shell.

-A helpful analogy when thinking about your App Shell is to the code and resources that would be published to an App Store for a native iOS or Android application.
+A helpful analogy is to think of your App Shell as the code and resources that would be published to an app store for a native iOS or Android application.

 The App Shell should ideally be loaded directly from the local cache, just like a native iOS or Android application is loaded directly from a device's storage.